Safety and Risk: Investigation, Synthesis and Assessment

 Who Should Attend?

-Direct service staff and supervisors working in Child Protection, Prevention or Foster Care services.
+Direct service staff, supervisors and managers working in Child Protection, Prevention and Foster Care.

 Course Benefits